multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 ## Saving the Account to a File

 Accounts can be saved to either a PEM file or a keystore file.
-While PEM wallets are less secure for storing cryptocurrencies, they are convenient for testing purposes.
+While PEM wallets are less secure for storing secret keys, they are convenient for testing purposes.
 Keystore files offer a higher level of security.

 Saving the Account to a PEM File